ORCA Tribute and Moments of Back-to-back Trips

 The OKEANOS seen arriving in the old port of Mykonos once again, after having previously returned to Agios Georgios.

 The MYKONOS EXPRESS approaching the old port of Mykonos.
 She was built in 2013 for Delos Tours, and was the company's first newly-built ship since the NERAÏDA II in 1986.
 She was also the first ship to serve both the Mykonos-Delos line and the connection of the two Mykonos ports.
-The latter became a huge success, and it led to her company deploying four new ships under the brandname Mykonos Sea Bus: her sister ship, the MYKONOS STAR, in 2015, the MARGARITA CH (already owned by the company since 1998) in 2016, the newly-acquired MYKONOS SPIRIT in 2017, and the most recent acquisition, the MYKONOS JEWEL, in 2018.
+The latter became a huge success, and it led to her company deploying three new ships under the brandname Mykonos Sea Bus: the MYKONOS STAR, in 2015, the MARGARITA CH (already owned by the company since 1998) in 2016, and the newly-acquired MYKONOS SPIRIT in 2017.

 The DELOS EXPRESS waiting outside of the old port of Mykonos.